sshyran/vs-intellicode/README.md

 on:
   push:
     branches:
-      - master # IntelliCode recommends training on master branch to increase your model availability.
+      - main # IntelliCode recommends training on main branch to increase your model availability.
 Switch to another branch if you'd like to reduce update frequency.

 jobs:
   build: